Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-8.md

 <pre><code class="o-syntax-highlight--bash">git tag v1.0.0
 git push origin v1.0.0</code></pre>

-Within a couple of minutes at most, your component should be visible in the [Origami Registry](https://registry.origami.ft.com/components?module=true&imageset=true&active=true&maintained=true&experimental=true) and should be published to the [npm registry](https://www.npmjs.com/~the-ft) 🎉.
+Within a couple of minutes at most, your component should be visible in the [Origami Registry](https://registry.origami.ft.com/components?module=true&imageset=true&active=true&maintained=true&experimental=true) and should be published to the NPM registry](https://www.npmjs.com/~the-ft) 🎉.
 If not you may want to confirm that the `obt test` and `obt verify` commands pass without error, check the output of the Github Actions under the 'Actions" tab, or contact the Origami team for support in the `#{{site.data.contact.slack}}` Slack channel.

 ## Subsequent Releases